The Best Ideas On How Parents Can Help Their Kids Succeed Academically

 Lorna Constantini has posted a link to a Livebinder of parent resources with activities that parents can do at home.

 “But What If I Don’t Know English?” is another great resource from Colorin Colorado.
-It shares ideas on how parents who don’t speak English can still help their children develop literacy skills.
+It ideas on how parents who don’t speak English can still help their children develop literacy skills.

-Census: Parents Reading More With Their Children is a new Education Week article that includes useful research that teachers might want to share with parents.
+Census: Parents Reading More With Their Children is a new Education Week article that includes useful research that teachers might want to with parents.
 It could be used to help parents see what are some good ways they could interact with their children to encourage learning.

 En Camino: Educational Toolkit For Families is a series of free online “modules,” available in both English and Spanish, designed to help answer parent and student questions about college.
 It’s from the National Center For Family Literacy.